griverorz/westraining-R/intro-to-R/00-intro.md

 The R community is very helpful and active.
 If you ever get stuck in a problem, the best solution is to ask in [StackOverflow](http://stackoverflow.com/), a very large community of programmers using the `#r` tag.

-For obvious reasons, the language is sometimes referred to as "Rstats" (social media and search engines, anyone?).
+For obvious reasons, the language is sometimes referred to as "Rstats" (social media and search engines, amirite?).

+Within Westat, there is a growing community of users and we have a number of resources for Q&A and sharing information or announcements.

 **About this document**